 It’s also much harder to pull a wheeled cargo over softer grounds such as wet mud than over hard surfaces where the wheels do not sink in as much.

-If you use a logging arch, you will be able to pull quite a bit heavier logs than if you’re dragging them on the ground.
+Using a logging arch, you can pull quite a bit heavier logs than dragging them on the ground.
 But some of the weight of the log will still be placed on the ground, creating friction.
 This friction will reduce the overall towing capacity.

 Logging arches are my favorite logging equipment for ATVs.
-I’ve included them in this list among 23 other cool logging gear that may be of interest.
+I’ve included them in this list among 23 other cool logging gear.

-To answer this question, we need to look at what factors actually determine how much an ATV can safely tow.
+To answer this question, we must look at what factors determine how much an ATV can safely tow.

 Engine size does matter, but probably not as much as you think.

-Most ATVs have enough engine power to pull almost any cargo — the weight of the engine matter more to the towing capacity than its horsepower.
+Most ATVs have enough engine power to pull almost any cargo — the engine’s weight contributes more to the towing capacity than its horsepower.

 With a heavier ATV, you get better traction.
 And with better traction, you can pull heavier loads safely.

-The weight and traction aspect is particularly crucial with ATVs, where you solely rely on the bike itself to brake the trailer, as most ATV trailers do not have brakes of their own.
+The weight and traction aspect is particularly crucial with ATVs, where you rely solely on the vehicle to brake the trailer, as most ATV trailers do not have brakes.

 The lack of brakes on an ATV trailer is an essential difference that separates them from car trailers.

 The hitch needs to be strong enough to withstand the load being hauled.
-There is no guarantee that the hitch has the same strength on the same size engine ATVs.
+There is no guarantee that the hitch will have the same strength across ATVs with the same size engine.

 The same goes for the bike’s frame construction and suspension.
-These components are not necessarily designed and built in the same way on a sports ATV as they are on a utility machine.
+These components are not necessarily designed and built the same way on a sports ATV as on a utility machine.

 Just have a look at the stats provided in this post.
 The 1000cc Outlander is rated for pulling much more than what the 1000cc Renegade can tow.
 Both bikes are from Can-Am, and both have 1000cc engines.